jlarsson/inversio/README.md

 [![js-standard-style][standard-image]][standard-url]

 ## Motivation
-- I needed a clean and intuitive way of organizing large applications into truly separate modules
+- Clean and intuitive way of organizing large applications into truly separate modules
-- I wanted out of require-hell
+- A cure for require-hell

-Before this write up, I have tried approaches such as [this](https://strongloop.com/strongblog/modular-node-js-express/) and different [libraries](http://www.mariocasciaro.me/dependency-injection-in-node-js-and-other-architectural-patterns), with little satisfaction.

-[Architect from Cloud9](https://github.com/c9/architect) was my previous first choice for DI, and if you don't like this, try that out.

 ## The basics